redradishtech/activeobject_views/README.md

 tempo.pgp_group_to_team
 ```

+Specifically:
-The prefix is stripped, names of tables and columns are downcased, and tables for each plugin are grouped in a schema (`tempo`).
+* The prefix is stripped
+* names of tables and columns are downcased
+* tables for each plugin are grouped in a schema (`tempo`)

-This makes queries much more readable.

 ## How to use